top of page

 She cries more than I’ve ever seen her.
 I can’t comfort her.
 I’m not enough.
 He was her missing piece.
 Her heart lingers after him.
 I hate seeing her like this . . .

-I am Atticus, and I’ve never trusted men.
+I am Atticus, I bark at everything and I’ve never trusted men.
 But I can trust him.
 He smells like home to us.

 His pit-bull was so loving and gentle, just like him.
 I miss them . . .